Cursor-Based Pagination: Handling Deletions, Collisions & Secure Cursors

 What happens if the cursor’s row is deleted?

 One of the first questions I had was what happens if the item the cursor refers to gets deleted between page requests.
-With offset pagination this would break because the server calculates the next page based on the row’s position.
+With offset pagination this may break if the server calculates the next page based on the row’s position.
 With cursor pagination the answer is simple: nothing breaks.
 When the server builds the next page it uses the sort key values contained in the cursor, not the original row.
 If the row has been deleted, the WHERE clause still compares those values and starts from the next available record.
-Uptrace’s guide on cursor pagination notes that if the cursor points to a deleted record, “the pagination continues normally – the query WHERE id > deleted_id will start from the next available record”.

 Handling timestamp collisions